 Before applying, applicants should understand and meet the admission requirements.

 The RECO Registrar has the authority to grant an exemption for a course(s), exam(s), or simulation session(s) in the Real Estate Salesperson Program based on an educational equivalency.
-If a learner believes their educational background and/or work experience is equivalent to any program component, the learner may apply to RECO for an Educational Equivalency Assessment (EEA).
+If a learner believes their educational background is equivalent to any program component, the learner may apply to RECO for an Education Equivalency Assessment (EEA).

 Note: EEA does not apply to the program admission requirements.